 Say you want to rank for “Internal Link WordPress Plugin.“

-Say that someone decided to link to our homepage Linkilo without the anchor text “Internal Link WordPress Plugin.”
+Say someone decided to link to our homepage Linkilo without the anchor text “Internal Link WordPress Plugin.”

-If you use the same exact word keywords for several guest post articles, Google might treat those as paid links.
-And you’re really not providing any MORE value to anyone by trying to use the same keywords.
+If you use the same word keywords for several guest post articles, Google might treat those as paid links.
+And you’re not providing any MORE value to anyone by trying to use the same keywords.

 Partial-Match examples would be: